-Will Ellis, Richard Renaldi, Jessica Wolff, CMA’s Permanent Collection, Participants from Pop-Up Museum Sites
+Will Ellis, Richard Renaldi, Jessica Wolff, CMA Permanent Collection, Participants from Pop-Up Museum Sites

-Focus: Artist as Observer, an exhibition on view in the Cynthia C. Wainwright Gallery, explores the ways artists examine and celebrate various aspects of heritage, culture, neighborhood and personal identity.
+Focus: Artist as Observer, on view in the Cynthia C. Wainwright Gallery, explores the ways artists examine and celebrate various aspects of heritage, culture, neighborhood and personal identity.

 Focus: Artist as Observer merges these three exhibitions with the work of contemporary artists, including Will Ellis, Richard Renaldi, and Jessica Wolff, to communicate the importance of our individual and collective identities, and how we connect with the world at large.

 As we look at the work in this exhibition, certain questions can be asked.
 How do artists represent the world around them?
 How do they choose to show people, places or things?
 Focus: Artist as Observer examines how art conveys identity through the lenses of symbolism, context, and each artist’s own perception of contemporary culture.